jsnshrmn/vagrant_infrastructure/projects/islandora/README.md

 * `my_smtp_authpassword` - smtp service credentials

-With that done, `vagrant up` should give you a working `repository` Islandora site.
+With that done, `vagrant up` should give you:

+* ansible host
+* islandora host with `repostiory` site.

 Author Information